Originally published on Thu October 3, 2013 1:30 pm

-NPR's business news starts with a Fed status update.
+NPR's business news begins with a reprieve for BP.

 (SOUNDBITE OF MUSIC)